 All of this said, we believe that enabling developers to explore the space is important for a whole lot of reasons.
 Therefore, we’ve tried to make it easy for developers who aren’t comfortable building entire embedded systems to get their hands on something where they can begin exploring and learning useful things.

-Install with Flatpak: If you have support for flatpak on your current hardware/desktop OS, and your graphics drivers are supported, there is an easy to install Flatpak for WPE.
-This can be a very easy way to let you explore ‘generally’ if you have questions about sorts of things can be supported by WPE, or just want to experiment and learn more about what some of the differences with a full browser are.
+Install with Flatpak: If you have support for Flatpak on your current hardware and operating system, and your graphics drivers are supported, there are various options to try WPE through Flatpak.
+This can be a very easy way to let you explore WPE, check the features and specifications supported by WPE, or just want to experiment and learn more about what some of the differences with a full browser are.

 Raspberry Pi OS with WPE image: Probably the most straight-forward way to learn a lot without a lot of experience in embedded is to try out our image that runs on Raspberry Pi OS.
 Just download and flash the image onto an SD card, plug it in and go.
 Lots of developers have a Raspberry Pi sitting around somewhere and if you don’t, you can one without a huge investment.
 A Raspberry PI 3b, as of the time of this writing costs under $45, and can be connected to any display or keyboard.
 The Raspberry Pi OS is a more or less full featured desktop OS, so it’s easy to configure things like a WiFi connection, install a local server, setup SSH and so on.
 The browser we’ve packed up with this distribution is not especially optimized for the hardware, so you can get a pretty good feel of what running on really limited 32-bit hardware can be like - and which sorts of performance related things we just owe to particular optimizations.